74th/flyingwhale/README.md

 ## how it works

-It creates a docker container installed the command by using package managers, and adds a script calling the container into /usr/local/bin/.
+It creates a docker container installed the command by using package managers, and adds a script to call the container into /usr/local/bin/.

 ```
 #!/bin/sh